 The Legal Aid of North Carolina Senior Law Project runs a free legal helpline for North Carolina residents over 60.
 Call 1-877-579-7562 any weekday between 9–11a.m. or 1–3 p.m.

 Thank you for your service.
-Unfortunately, we are currently only able to assist low-income former servicemembers who have issues related to their discharge type or characterization.
-If your issue relates to your discharge type or characterization, call the UNC Military and Veterans Law Clinic at 919-962-2888 (Mon.–Fri., 8 a.m.-5 p.m.).
+Unfortunately, the UNC Military and Veterans Law Clinic is currently only able to assist low-income former servicemembers who have issues related to their discharge type or characterization.
+If your issue relates to your discharge type or characterization, call the Military and Veterans Law Clinic at 919-962-2888 (Mon.–Fri., 8 a.m.-5 p.m.).

 Other organizations that assist qualifying North Carolinians at little to no cost with discharge type and characterization issues include: